AdobeDocs/analytics.en/help/implement/vars/page-vars/zip.md

 You can set Zip Code to any string value, including data elements.

-## s.zip in AppMeasurement and Launch custom code editor
+## s.zip in AppMeasurement and custom code editor

 The `s.zip` variable is a string that typically contains a Zip Code, but can contain any desired value up to 50 bytes in length.